World Cargo Airlines

-World Cargo Airlines is a rebranding of the formerly known Pos Asia Cargo Express Sdn Bhd or more popularly known in its abbreviation as “POS ACE".
-It is an airline company in Malaysia holding an approved AOC for the operation of cargo aircraft under the purview of the Civil Aviation Authority of Malaysia (CAAM).
+World Cargo Airlines, formerly known as Pos Asia Cargo Express Sdn Bhd, is an airline company based in Malaysia.
 Currently, they operate 1 Boeing 737-400F to the East Malaysia cities of Kuching, Miri, Kota Kinabalu, Tawau and Sibu as well as cities in Peninsular Malaysia such as Johor Bahru, Pulau Pinang and Kota Bharu.
 Its second aircraft, the first Boeing 737-800F in South East Asia, begun operations on 23 March 2021.
 Its third aircraft, a Boeing 737-300 (9M-WCM) begun operations in November 2021.